mhakkinen/extdesc/README.md

 ## Overview

 This approach is being used at ETS, and was developed by the Accessibility, Standards, and Assistive Technology Research Group.
 Usability testing was conducted with screen reader users.
-Only existing HTML markup used.
-There are no new features used.
+Only existing HTML markup is used.
+There are no new features used, but some useful ones are suggested.

 ## Block Images